Be Prepared. But Are We?

 - Some general tips about the item/s under that heading.

 - The items I think everyone should have in their kit.
 With information on their use.

 - Items which are important but that not everyone needs to carry.

-At the end of “Be Prepared”, But Are We? part 2, I will draw up:
+At the end of the “Be Prepared”, But Are We? articles, I will draw up:

 - a list of items that each household member should have in their personal survival kit.

 - a list of larger items that can be shared by four of five household members.
 These items will need to be distributed among household members.